Original Article

 Abstract

-Fault-tolerant control is one of the important issues in automatic control.
-The reason for this importance is the probability of fault/failure occurrence in control subsystems (sensor-actuator-system).
-Direct access to spacecraft is not always possible, therefore fault-tolerant control has become even ...
+Fault- tolerant control is one of the important issues in automatic control.
+The reason for this importance is the probability of fault/ failure occurrence in controlling subsystems (sensor-actuator-system).
+Direct access to spacecraft is not always possible, Therefore fault- tolerant control has become ...
+Read More

 Omid Shekoofa; Masoud Khoshsima; Sajad Ghazanfarinia; Farhad Bagheroskouei